 Stone Store and Kemp House are on the other side of the Kerikeri River.

-In 2019, for NZD$15, I took the informed and guided tour of Kemp House and received entry to the museum.
+In 2019, for NZD$15, I took an informed, guided tour of Kemp House and received entry to the museum.
 There are 200 years of history on display on the upper two floors of the Stone Store.
 There is plenty of reading material about the inhabitants, both Maori and European.
 It also provides stories of the trials and wars that have occurred in the area.
 This is a must-see for anyone interested in learning about characters and history.
 You also get to see the implements used at the time.

 Kemp House attractions in Kerikeri.